cakephp/docs/en/core-libraries/components/authentication.rst

     $this->Auth->authError = "This error shows up with the user tries to access a part of the website that is protected.";

 .. versionchanged:: 2.4
-   Sometimes, you only want to display the authorization error only after the user has already logged-in.
+   Sometimes, you want to display the authorization error only after the user has already logged-in.
 You can suppress this message by setting its value to boolean `false`